omega1x/pipenostics/README.md

 - *l* - measured maximum longitudinal length of the corroded area, [inch](https://en.wikipedia.org/wiki/Inch), or [mm](https://en.wikipedia.org/wiki/Millimetre)

-In the course of further development of the functionality of this package, some revisions or supplements to the existing concept are not excepted.
+In the course of further development of functionality of this package, some revisions or supplements to the existing concept are not excepted.

 ### Probability of failure